PlaycademyPlaycademy

 const role = client.timeback.user.role // 'student' | 'parent' | 'teacher' | ...

-const enrollments = client.timeback.user.enrollments // App-scoped course enrollments
+const enrollments = client.timeback.user.enrollments // App-scoped course enrollments (with enrollment id)

 const orgs = client.timeback.user.organizations // App-scoped organizations